-Key audit matters How our audit addressed the key audit matter (a) Impairment loss allowance for financial instruments (loan a notes 3.6, 3.7, 7, 8, 18, 27 and 36 to the standalone financial sta Financial instruments, which include Loans and Investments, represents a significant portion of the total assets of the Company.
-The Company has loans aggregating to Rs.
-5,22,265.41 Lakhs and Investments aggregating to Rs.
-1,63,934.08 Lakhs as at March 31, 2022.
-Indian Accounting Standard (Ind AS) 109 Financial Instruments requires the Company to provide for impairment of its loans using the expected credit loss (ECL) approach.
-ECL involves an estimation of probability weighted loss on financial instruments over their life, considering reasonable and supportable information about past events, current conditions, and forecasts of future economic conditions and other factors which could impact the credit quality of the Company's loans.
-In the process, a significant degree of judgement and estimates Our audit procedures included the following: We read and assessed the Company's impairment provisioning policy with reference to Ind-AS 109 and the provisioning framework approved by the Board of Directors as well as relevant regulatory guidelines and pronouncements, including changes in framework pursuant to Reserve Bank of India guidelines issued on March 13, 2020.
-For expected credit loss provision against outstanding exposures classified across various stages, we obtained an understanding of the Company's provisioning methodology (including factors that affect the probability of default, loss given defaults and exposure at default; various forward looking, micro- and macro-economic factors), the underlying assumptions and the sufficiency of the data used by have been applied by the management for: Staging of financial instruments (i.e. classification in 'significant increase in credit risk' ('SICR') and 'default' categories) based on past due status or qualitative assessment; management and tested the same on a sample basis.
-Evaluated the management estimates by understanding the process of ECL estimation and related assumptions and tested the controls around data extraction, validation and Grouping of borrowers (retail loan portfolio) based on homogeneity for estimating probability of default ('PD'), loss given default ('LGD') and exposure at default ('EAD') on a collective basis; computation We performed tests of controls and details on a sample basis in respect of the staging of outstanding exposures, implementation of Company policy.
-Estimation of PD, LGD and EAD for non-retail loan portfolio and investments based on historical default experience and individual assessment, wherever necessary, of the borrower specific cash-flows, security and other relevant factors; Assessed the criteria for staging of financial instruments based on their past due status as per the requirements of Ind AS 109.
-Tested a sample of performing loans to assess whether any SICR or loss indicators were present requiring them to be classified under higher stages.
+Our audit procedures included the following:

+- We read and assessed the Company's impairment provisioning policy with reference to Ind-AS 109 and the provisioning framework approved by the Board of Directors as well as relevant regulatory guidelines and pronouncements, including changes in framework pursuant to Reserve Bank of India guidelines issued on March 13, 2020. - For expected credit loss provision against outstanding exposures classified across various stages, we obtained an understanding of the Company's provisioning methodology (including factors that affect the probability of default, loss given defaults and exposure at default; various forward looking, micro- and macro-economic factors), the underlying assumptions and the sufficiency of the data used by management and tested the same on a sample basis. - ► Evaluated the management estimates by understanding the process of ECL estimation and related assumptions and tested the controls around data extraction, validation and computation - We performed tests of controls and details on a sample basis in respect of the staging of outstanding exposures, implementation of Company policy. - Assessed the criteria for staging of financial instruments based on their past due status as per the requirements of Ind AS 109.
+Tested a sample of performing loans to assess whether any SICR or loss indicators were present requiring them to be classified under higher stages. - We enquired with the management regarding significant judgments and estimates involved in the impairment computation and additional credit loss provisions having regard to macro economic environment, management overlay provision arising from the effects of the restructuring as per packages announced by announced by the Reserve Bank of India and other regulatory changes in asset classification, the Company has considered additional provision as part of its ECL.